BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

        from each signer `j`.
 On receipt of a nonce `R_j` he calls the function `secp256k1_musig_set_nonce` to record this fact.
 This function checks that the received nonce is consistent with the previously-received nonce and will return 0 in this case.
+The signer must also call this function with his own nonce and his own index `i`.
        These nonces `R_i` are secp256k1 public keys; they should be serialized using `secp256k1_ec_pubkey_serialize` and parsed with `secp256k1_ec_pubkey_parse`.
     5. Once all nonces have been exchanged in this way, signers are able to compute